Avro Keyboard

-Avro Keyboard (অভ্র কিবোর্ড) is a free and open source graphical keyboard software developed by OmicronLab for the Microsoft Windows, Linux, MacOS, and several other software additionally adapted its phonetic layout for Android and iOS operating system.
+Avro Keyboard (অভ্র কিবোর্ড) is a free and open source graphical keyboard software developed by OmicronLab for Microsoft Windows, Linux, and macOS.
+Several other applications have adapted its phonetic layout for Android and iOS operating systems.
 It is the first free Unicode and ANSI compliant Bengali keyboard interface for Windows.
-It was published on 26 March 2003.
+It was published on the 26 March 2003, which is notably Bangladesh's Independence Day.

-Avro Keyboard has support for fixed keyboard layout and phonetic layout named "Avro Phonetic" that allows typing Bengali through romanized transliteration.
-Avro Keyboard comes with many additional features; auto correction, spell checker, a font fixer tool to set default Bengali font, a keyboard layout editor, Unicode to ANSI converter, ANSI to Unicode converter and a set of Bengali Unicode and ANSI fonts.
-This software is provided in a Standard Installer Edition and Portable Edition for Windows.
+Avro Keyboard has support for fixed keyboard layout and a phonetic layout named "Avro Phonetic", which allows typing Bengali through romanized transliteration.
+Additional features include auto correction, spell checker, a font fixer tool to set the default Bengali font, a keyboard layout editor, a Unicode to ANSI converter, an ANSI to Unicode converter, and a set of Bengali Unicode and ANSI fonts.
+This software is provided in a Standard Installer Edition and a Portable Edition for Windows.

 Development

-Development of Avro Keyboard was started in 2003 by Mehdi Hasan Khan, a student from Mymensingh Medical College.
-It was first published on web for free download on 26 March 2003 under Creative Commons Attribution-NoDerivs 3.0 Unported License.
+Development of Avro Keyboard began in 2003 by Mehdi Hasan Khan, a student from Mymensingh Medical College.
+It was first published on the web for free download on 26 March 2003 under the Creative Commons Attribution-NoDerivs 3.0 Unported License.
 Initially, it was developed in Visual Basic, which was later transferred to Delphi.
-After discussion, OmicronLab published the source code of Windows version under MPL 1.1 license with the Avro Keyboard 5.0.5 public beta 1.
+After discussion, OmicronLab published the source code of the Windows version under MPL 1.1 license with the Avro Keyboard 5.0.5 public beta 1.

-Initially, the Linux version of it, v0.0.1, was written in C++, using scim, licensed under GPLv2 on 2 September 2009.
-Later, it moved to iBus and JavaScript for its Linux version, first release on 20 July 2012, under MPL.
-Avro was further developed primarily by Sarim Khan along with Rifat Un Nabi, Tanbin Islam Siyam, Ryan Kamal, Shabab Mustafa and Nipon Haque from OmicronLab.
-Currently, the JavaScript version is frozen, porting is under way to Golang, intended to be released in next major release.
+Initially, the Linux version, v0.0.1, was written in C++ using scim, licensed under the GPLv2 license on 2 September 2009.
+Later, it moved to iBus and JavaScript for its Linux version, first released on 20 July 2012, under MPL.
+Avro was further developed primarily by Sarim Khan, along with Rifat Un Nabi, Tanbin Islam Siyam, Ryan Kamal, Shabab Mustafa and Nipon Haque from OmicronLab.
+As of March 2021, the JavaScript version was frozen, with porting allegedly underway to Golang.

 The macOS version, written in Objective-C, was released on 15 December 2013.
-Several language implementation and bindings are maintained officially.
-A web-based version is under development.
+Several language implementations and bindings are maintained officially.
+A web-based version was also made available.

 Features

-Avro Keyboard has customizable mode switching with automatic tracking and has a larger field of compatibility.
-Users can get all popular Bengali typing methods in a single software.